-- Adenovirus infection occurs worldwide and is acquired primarily via direct contact with infected objects, inhalation of infected aerosolized respiratory droplets, and the fecal-oral route.
+- Adenovirus infection, caused by adenoviruses, occurs worldwide and is acquired mainly via direct contact with infected objects, inhalation of infected aerosolized respiratory droplets, and the fecal-oral route.

-- Risk is increased for children and military recruits living in crowded conditions.
+- Risk is increased for children and military recruits living in crowded conditions and in immunocompromised persons.

 - Symptoms are usually mild and include cough, sore throat, pink eye, or fever.

 - Consequences of infection rarely occur but can include brain inflammation, severe pneumonia, and death.

 - Prevention includes observing good respiratory-hygiene (cough and sneeze etiquette) and hand-hygiene measures.